volcano-sh/volcano/README.md

     5. Reservations and backfills
     6. Topology-based scheduling
 3. Runtime extensions, e.g:
-    1. Support for specialized continer runtimes like Singularity, with GPU accelerator extensions and enhanced security features.
+    1. Support for specialized container runtimes like Singularity, with GPU accelerator extensions and enhanced security features.
 4. Other
     1. Data locality awareness and intelligent scheduling